aidinb/FoodStyle/README.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Create a new Pull Request.

+## Testing

+Due to time constraints, comprehensive testing has not been implemented.
+However, the following tools are typically used for testing in React Native applications:

+- **Unit Testing**: Utilize **React Test Renderer** and **Jest** for unit testing components and functions.

+- **Integration Testing**: For integration testing, tools like **Maestro** or **Detox** can be used to ensure smooth interactions between different parts of the application.

+## CI/CD (Continuous Integration / Continuous Deployment)

+Utilizes CI/CD pipelines to automate the build and deployment processes.
+We typically use either **App Center** or **Fastlane** for managing these pipelines.

+## Analytics and Performance Monitoring

+Analytics and performance monitoring are crucial, typically managed using tools like **Firebase** and **Sentry**.

 ## License

 This project is licensed under the Aidin Bazarchi License.